BabylonJS/Documentation/content/guidedLearning/createAGame/lanterns.md

 This is a super simple process that involves making a material that has a texture of what the lantern looks like when "lit".
 ![unlit lantern](/img/how_to/create-a-game/unlit.png) ![lit lantern](/img/how_to/create-a-game/lit.png)

-I generated this texture in blender, just giving the mesh an emissive coloring and then baking that into a .png.
+I generated this texture in Blender, just giving the mesh an emissive coloring and then baking that into a .png.

 ```javascript
 //create emissive material for when lantern is lit